ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 - Includes game title, playtime, user system specs, comparison results, and optimization summary
 - Helps users **analyze their system compatibility** with specific games and retain a record for support, auditing, or planning future upgrades
 - Format opens cleanly in Excel or Google Sheets for advanced users and reviewers

+### ✅ 6.
+AI-Based Optimization with Azure OpenAI
+- Integrated **Azure OpenAI GPT** to analyze and interpret the game’s requirements vs. system specs
+- AI generates **custom optimization suggestions** (resolution, texture quality, anti-aliasing, FPS caps, etc.)
+- Compared game `minimum` and `recommended` requirements fetched from the RAWG API with the user's system
+- Due to inconsistency in dynamic interpretation of structured data, the AI currently uses a **hardcoded version of the user’s system specs** (e.g., RTX 4060, 32 GB RAM, i7-12650H) to ensure **consistent and stable results**
+- GPT responds with a clear, structured summary:
+  - Component status (CPU, GPU, RAM): Above / Meets / Below Recommended
+  - Suggested graphic settings (Low / Medium / High / Ultra)
+  - Performance tips if specs are borderline
+- Output is displayed in a modal or accordion with AI tag (🧠), offering users an intelligent optimization summary per game

 ---